CloudNativeSDWAN/cnwan-operator/docs/concepts.md

 ## Namespace Lists

-For the CNWAN Operator, a namespace can belong to two lists: *allowlist* or *blocklist*.
+For the CN-WAN Operator, a namespace can belong to two lists: *allowlist* or *blocklist*.
-CNWAN Operator only processes services that belong to namespaces it is allowed to work on: those that are inside the *allowlist*.
+CN-WAN Operator only processes services that belong to namespaces it is allowed to work on: those that are inside the *allowlist*.

 To insert a namespace in a list, you have to label it like this: